icymust/icymust/README.md

 - 👋 Hi, I’m Martin Mustonen (@icymust)
 - 👀 I’m interested in programming and network
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on
 - 📫 You can write me on my email mmartinki@gmail.com